Turmeric Supplement Benefits: More Than Inflammation Support

 Inflammation is a common response to many infectious diseases.
-However, an increasing body of evidence shows that chronic inflammation can cause and advance many common diseases, including cancer and autoimmune disorders.
+However, growing evidence suggests that chronic inflammation plays a role in many long-term health concerns.
 Curcumin, the active compound in turmeric, helps support a healthy inflammatory response†.
 Cooper Clinic Platinum (Concierge Medicine) Physician Riva Rahl, MD, explores turmeric curcumin’s key benefits of joint† and skin health†, as well as helping reduce free radicals†.
 “Most people who take turmeric are now taking it for the curcumin, for its antioxidant and anti-inflammatory properties†,” says Dr. Rahl.
 Does taking turmeric provide additional health benefits beyond these three†?

 Turmeric Curcumin Supplement

 Curcumin from the turmeric plant is an antioxidant that fights free radicals (unstable molecules) in the body that can damage cells†.
-Scavenging free radicals in the body reduces the levels of stress the body experiences†.
+Scavenging free radicals in the body reduces the body’s stress levels†.
 Supporting an inflammatory response, it promotes balance in the body’s natural reaction to physical stress and helps maintain overall joint and cellular health†.

 “Turmeric works to suppress the protein complex NF-κB, which causes inflammation at a molecular level and is attributed to many chronic diseases such as heart disease and cancer†,” explains Dr. Rahl.
 “Beyond suppressing NF-κB, turmeric has also been shown to reduce inflammation associated with rheumatoid arthritis and osteoarthritis†.”